fod-dev/fod-uploader-java/README.md

 mvn clean install shade:shade
 ```

-If you are behind the HPE firewall, you will need to configure maven's proxy settings in the `<user-directory>/.m2/settings.xml` file.
+If you are behind the HPE firewall, you will need to configure maven's proxy settings in:

+`<user-directory>/.m2/settings.xml`

 ```xml
 <settings>